-- Purchase of Family Coverage- Describe the plan to purchase family coverage.
-Payment may be made to a State for the purpose of family coverage under a group health plan or health insurance coverage that includes coverage of targeted low-income children, if it demonstrates the following: (Section 2105(c)(3)) (42 CFR 457.1010) - 6.4.2.1.
+- 6.4.2.
+Purchase of Family Coverage- Describe the plan to purchase family coverage.
+Payment may be made to a State for the purpose of family coverage under a group health plan or health insurance coverage that includes coverage of targeted lowincome children, if it demonstrates the following: (Section 2105(c)(3)) (42CFR 457.1010) - 6.4.2.1.
 Purchase of family coverage is cost-effective.
-The State's cost of purchasing family coverage, including administrative expenditures, that includes coverage for the targeted low-income children involved or the family involved (as applicable) under premium assistance programs must not be greater than the cost of obtaining coverage under the State plan for all eligible targeted low-income children or families involved; and (2) The State may base its demonstration of cost effectiveness on an assessment of the cost of coverage, including administrative costs, for children or families under premium assistance programs to the cost of other CHIP coverage for these children or families, done on a case-by-case basis, or on the cost of premium assisted coverage in the aggregate.
+The State's cost of purchasing family coverage, including administrative expenditures, that includes coverage for the targeted low-income children involved or the family involved (as applicable) under premium assistance programs must not be greater than the cost of obtaining coverage under the State plan for all eligible targeted low-income children or families involved; and (2) The State may base its demonstration of cost effectiveness on an assessment of the cost of coverage, including administrative costs, for children or families under premium assistance programs to the cost of other CHIP coverage for these children or families, done on a case-by-case basis, or on the cost of premium assisted coverage in the aggregate. - 6.4.2.2.

-- 6.4.2.2.
 The State assures that the family coverage would not otherwise substitute for health insurance coverage that would be provided to such children but for the purchase of family coverage.
-(Section 2105(c)(3)(B)) (42 CFR 457.1010(b)) - 6.4.2.3.
+(Section 2105(c)(3)(B)) (42CFR 457.1010(b)) - 6.4.2.3.
 The State assures that the coverage for the family otherwise meets title XXI requirements.
+(42CFR 457.1010(c))

-(42 CFR 457.1010(c)) - 6.4.3-PA: Additional State Options for Providing Premium Assistance (CHIPRA # 13, SHO # 10-002 issued February, 2, 2010) A State may elect to offer a premium assistance subsidy for qualified employer-sponsored coverage, as defined in Section 2105(c)(10)(B), to all targeted low-income children who are eligible for child health assistance under the plan and have access to such coverage.
-No subsidy shall be provided to a targeted low-income child (or the child's parent) unless the child voluntarily elects to receive such a subsidy.
-(Section 2105(c)(10)(A)).
-Please remember to update section 9.10 when electing this option.
-Does the State provide this option to targeted low-income children?
+6.4.3-PA: Additional State Options for Providing Premium Assistance (CHIPRA # 13, SHO # 10-002 issued February 2, 2010) A State may elect to offer qualifi low-in to such parent) Please option

+02 issued February, 2, 2010) A State may elect to offer a premium assistance subsidy for ed employer-sponsored coverage, as defined in Section 2105(c) (10) (B), to all targeted come children who are eligible for child health assistance under the plan and have access n coverage.
+No subsidy shall be provided to a targeted low-income child (or the child's unless the child voluntarily elects to receive such a subsidy.
+(Section 2105(c) (10) (A)). remember to update section 9.10 when electing this option.
+Does the State provide this to targeted low-income children?
+Yes No No